-Starting in their 3rd year in the program, students can apply for external practica at approved placement sites, concurrently with the required case load at the PSC.
+Starting in their 3rd year in the major, students can apply for external practica at approved placement sites, concurrently with the required case load at the PSC.
+These experiences are optional.
 Because of the importance of appropriate clinical training, a Clinical Placement Committee exists to monitor the paid and volunteer clinical activities of clinical graduate students.
-The committee is tasked with ensuring that all external placements/ externships are consistent with the program's philosophy, and to vet new positions offered to students (paid and unpaid clinical experiences).
-Paid clinical positions are referred to as placements and volunteer positions are referred to as externships.
+The committee is tasked with ensuring that all external placements/ externships are consistent with the major's philosophy, and vetting new sites (paid and unpaid clinical experiences).
 Each year, students receive information on placement policies and these are posted on the clinical website (Clinical Placements Policy and Procedures).
 Students should read this information carefully.